 Do US Brokers Offer Demo Accounts?

 Yes, our recommended US brokers provide demo accounts for new traders to practice without risking real money.
-These accounts allow you to familiarize yourself with the trading platform and test strategies in real market conditions.
+These accounts allow you to familiarise yourself with the trading platform and test strategies in real market conditions.

 What Are the Best Forex Brokers for US Clients?